microsoft/iomt-fhir/docs/CustomFunctions.md

 number add(number $left, number $right)
 ```

-Returns the result of adding the left argument from the right.
+Returns the result of adding the left argument to the right.

 Examples:
 | Given                       | Expression       | Result |